Homogenization and asymptotics for small transaction costs: Homothetic case

 In the context of the power utility \reff{powerutility}, the Merton value function is explicitly given by,

 with the Merton constant

 Hence the risk tolerance function and the optimal strategies are given by,

 In particular, since $\ybf$ and $\cbf$ are linear in $z$, the comparison Assumption \ref{a.compare} is immediately checked to hold true.
+Indeed, by introducing the logarithmic variable $z'=\ln{z}$, the second corrector equation \reff{e.au} becomes linear with constant coefficients on $(-\infty,\infty)$.
+The growth condition as discussed in Remark \ref{rem:behaviorzero} transforms into an exponential sublinear growth.
+It is well-known that this condition is sufficient to prove comparison.
+The corresponding probabilistic argument refers to the integrability of exponential sublinear growth with respect to the Gaussian density.

-Moreover, since the conditions of Section \ref{s.verify} are satisfied in the present context, it follows that Assumptions \ref{a.bound} holds true in our power utility case, provied that $\pi_M\in(0,1)$.
+Moreover, since the conditions of Section \ref{s.verify} are satisfied in the present context, it follows that Assumptions \ref{a.bound} holds true in our power utility case, provided that $\pi_M\in(0,1)$.
 Finally, by Remark 11.3 in Shreve and Soner \cite{ss}, the last condition also implies the validity of Assumption \ref{a.merton}.
 We have then verified the following.

 \begin{Lemma} Assume $\pi_M\in(0,1)$.
 Then, Assumptions \ref{a.bound}, \ref{a.smooth}, \ref{a.compare} and \ref{a.merton} hold true in the context of the power utility function \reff{powerutility}. \end{Lemma}